-Allsorts is a project based in Brighton to support and empower young people under 26 who are lesbian, gay, bisexual, trans or unsure (LGBTU) of their sexual orientation and/or gender identity.
+Allsorts is a project based in Brighton to support and empower children and young people under 26 who are lesbian, gay, bisexual, trans or unsure (LGBTU) of their sexual orientation and/or gender identity.
 Their mission statement reads: “Allsorts Youth Project supports and empowers lesbian, gay, bisexual and trans young people to take a lead in raising awareness of homophobia, biphobia and transphobia and challenge prejudice and discrimination in all areas of young people’s lives”.

 An independent LGBT forum working with the Community to address and improve safety issues throughout Brighton and Hove.
 They support cultural, educational and social safety community activities and any type of LGBT community-building initiative.
 The LGBT Community Safety Forum was formed to give the community a much needed voice on a wide range of safety issues in Brighton and Hove.
 We exist to act as a bridge between the community and statutory services such as the City Council and Sussex Police and to enable there to be more accountability and transparency of the services provided.
 It’s very much a forum where members of the public can have their say and can ask direct questions to those in charge of community safety in the city.
 The forum is there to question, to get answers, to probe further and to insist on improvements on service delivery.

 Brighton and Hove LGBT Switchboard is a community organisation and registered charity providing support services run for and by LGBT people in the heart of the LGBT community since 1975.
 Their mission is to listen, support and inform.